 - If you travel by boat, take appropriate security measures and regularly check the International Maritime Bureau's

 Piracy Reporting Centre website.

 The Australian Government doesn't provide information on the safety of individual commercial airlines or flight paths.
 See the

 Aviation Safety Network website for information on aviation safety in the Philippines.

 Penalties for drug offences are severe.
-Police and other authorities have been publicly encouraged to kill drug traffickers and have been told they will be rewarded for doing so.
-Senior political figures have stated that drug addicts should also be killed.
+Police and other authorities have been publicly encouraged to kill drug traffickers and have been told they'll be rewarded for doing so.
+Senior political figures have stated drug addicts should also be killed.
 Such killings have taken place.
-Possession of even small amounts of any illicit drug in the Philippines attracts mandatory jail sentences.
-See our
+Possession of even small amounts of any illicit drug in the Philippines attracts a mandatory jail sentence.

 It is illegal to take photographs of official buildings for publication.